|

 Why did my strings break?

 Typically string breakage is caused by "notching" at the intersections of the mains and crosses.
 During play, especially where topspin strokes are employed, the main strings move back and forth against the cross strings and the resultant sawing action creates notches in the mains.
 With a typical synthetic gut consisting of a large central core protected by one or two layers of protective outer wraps, once the notching reaches the core all it takes is one big hit to convert a notch into a break.
-For some players this can take several months.
+For some players it can take several months to get to this point.
 For others it can be a matter of just a few hours.
 The presence of notches on the main strings however is indicative of normal wear, regardless of how long it takes to develop.

 Reducing the sawing action that causes notching is possible.
 By using "string savers" or increasing string tension you can generally increase the length of time a set of string will last without breaking.
 Thicker strings will also last longer and there are materials that are designed to resist breakage.